ajordan5/control_px4/README.md

         }
       ```
     Note the additional parameters than what the link in Step 1 requires.
 These are necessary to run
-    the simulation without an RC.
+    the simulation without an RC or joystick (i.e. no manual control).

-3. Run PX4 in the PX$-Autopilot directory:
+3. Run PX4 in the PX4-Autopilot directory:
       ```bash
         $ make px4_sitl_default none_iris
       ```